hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 in this direction, but do not have a "HydPy Typing Style Guide" at hand, so far.
 So please add the typing annotations you find useful.
-The minimum requirement for Python core modules is to declare the return type (or, when necessary, to declare the |typing.Union| of possible return types) of each new function or method:
+The minimum requirement for Python core modules is to declare the return type (or, when necessary, to declare the union of possible return types) of each new function or method:

 >>> def test(nmb) -> list[int]:
 ...     return list(range(nmb))